Before attending your next online class or group meeting, please consider the following…

 Feel free to share this blog post so that we can all enjoy better Zoom meetings 🙂

 Note: This blog was was originally written by George Kao, Authentic Business Coach, as an article in Medium.
-Because George gives full copyright permission on all his articles, I have copied the parts of the article that I agreed with and added my own views about Zoom etiquette, particularly from the perspective on an online teacher.
+Because George gives full copyright permission on all his articles, I have used the parts the article that I agreed with and added my own views about Zoom etiquette, particularly from the perspective on an online teacher.